 Resident Evil 3

 Just like the original, the game follows Jill Valentine and Carlos Oliveira as they try to survive a zombie outbreak while also being pursued by a highly sophisticated bioweapon called Nemesis.

 What makes RE3 remake such a good action game is the urgency in which Nemesis hunts you down, forcing you to keep moving forward and discover different ways to momentarily distract or stun him.

 While the franchise is littered with remarkable entries, for this list, we’ve decided to highlight Yakuza 0, which serves as a prequel that sets up events for later installments.

-It chronicles the beginning of Kazuma Kiryu’s criminal career and has you guiding him from low ranking thug to head honcho of the Yakuza crime family.
+It chronicles the beginning of Kazuma Kiryu’s criminal career and has you guiding him from low ranking thug to the head honcho of the Yakuza crime family.